citp/privacy-policy-historical/s/si/sil/silvaco.com.md

-> *The following text is extracted and transformed from the silvaco.com privacy policy that was archived on 2009-06-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090623202314id_/http%3A//www.silvaco.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the silvaco.com privacy policy that was archived on 2010-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100403225612id_/http%3A//www.silvaco.com/privacy.html) for the most accurate reproduction.*

-# Silvaco - Privacy Statement
+# SILVACO - Privacy Statement

 **Privacy Statement**